mhlinder/BIMOND/Readme.md

 # BIMOND: Piecewise Bicubic Interpolation

-These files contain MATLAB implementations ofthe BIMOND3 and BIMOND4 algorithms presented by Carlson and Fritsch in [1] and [2], respectively.
+These files provide MATLAB implementations ofthe BIMOND3 and BIMOND4 algorithms presented by Carlson and Fritsch in [1] and [2], respectively.

 These functions assume that the following files are available in the